 We need to strive for less perfection and more authenticity.
 The best golf courses are those that are less about perfection and more about place, the atmosphere, the character, and ambiance.
 You can’t notice it, but you feel it.
 The personality of a golf course is clear and based upon this unique site-specific link.
 You can’t ignore it.
 It is genuine, it is connected, sustainable and it is authentic. https://www.golfcourseindustry.com/article/greg-martin-authentic-golf/

 Over many years, I have come to realize how the diversity of courses along M-22 adds to the charm of our area.
-There are courses for all budgets, and for all skill levels, right at our doorstep.
+There are courses for all budgets and for all skill levels right at our doorstep.
 Some require sponsorship by members, some are cooler-friendly, and all require shirts to be worn - thank goodness.
-The courses are softly crafted into the forest and dunes and for that we are truly blessed. https://www.m22lakeshoretrail.com/golf
+The courses are softly shaped into the forest and dunes and for that we are truly blessed. https://www.m22lakeshoretrail.com/golf

 Take in the aroma of white pine, the warmth of summer sunshine, and the abundance of fresh water.
-It is in our backyard, genuine as it can be.
+It is in our backyard as genuine as it can be.
 Golf is the perfect remedy for our health, and to borrow Greg's words, “it is both authentic, and mesmerizing [mine].”